helbousiydy/BatteriesMining/README.md

 We ask you to get a virtual environment such as **conda**.
 Go to their webpage and [download](https://www.anaconda.com/distribution/) it.
 All dependencies will be installed on your environment.

-Note that you need to follow the way below to install BATWOMAN :
+Note that you need to follow the way below to install BatteriesMining :

 1. Be sure you have the Python version 3.7.
 2. Following Python libraries used to be already installed : tika, nltk, pdfminer.